squaltum/onelink-monitoring/README.md

 How to deploy

-pre-step edit vars for s3 bucket
+Pre-step edit vars for s3 bucket
      - vi VARS

 1. Prometheus + Thanos Sidecar